DZakh-forks/sentio-benchmark/case_2_lbtc_full/sentio/README.md

 ## Project Structure

-- `src/` - Contains the processor source code with block handlers
+- `src/` - Contains the processor source code
-- `abis/` - Contains any required ABI files
+- `abis/` - Contains ABI files for the LBTC contract
 - `sentio.yaml` - Configuration file for the Sentio project
 - `package.json` - Node.js project configuration

 ## Implementation Details

 This processor implementation:
-1. Uses block handlers to process Ethereum blocks from 0 to 10,000,000
+1. Processes Transfer events from the LBTC token contract
-2. Extracts block metadata (number, hash, timestamp, parent hash, etc.)
+2. Makes RPC calls to fetch current balances using contract.balanceOf()
-3. Creates block entities with the extracted data
+3. Creates and updates account records
-4. Demonstrates efficient block-level indexing
+4. Maintains balance snapshots

 ## Performance Results

-In the benchmark test, this Sentio processor completed indexing of 10 million Ethereum blocks in just **4 minutes**, making it significantly faster than all other implementations for this block-level indexing scenario.
+In the benchmark test, this Sentio processor completed indexing with RPC calls in **27 minutes**, making it the fastest implementation for this complex use case.

 ## Additional Commands